How Many Feet Are In 4 Yards

 • 1 yard = 3 feet

 This equation serves as the foundation for converting between the two units.
-To convert yards to feet, you multiply the number of yards by 3.
-Conversely, to convert feet to yards, you divide the number of feet by 3.
+Even so, to convert yards to feet, you multiply the number of yards by 3.
+Still, conversely, to convert feet to yards, you divide the number of feet by 3.
 This simple arithmetic is the key to navigating between these units of measurement.

 Practical Applications